Jakarta Bucket List: Amazing Places to Visit in Jakarta, Indonesia

 Try as many restaurants and cafes as you can

 Jakarta has a lot of cafes, bars, and restaurants.
-You will be served with a variety of foreign dishes such as Indian, Lebanese, Italian and much more.
+You will be served various foreign dishes such as Indian, Lebanese, Italian, and much more.

 Jakarta Travel and Tour Packages

 Known as “The Queen of the East, Jakarta’s old district is the gateway to the city’s colonial period.

 On this three-hour-old district tour, you will get an informative introduction to the events that have shaped Jakarta’s history.